dscc-admin-ch/lomas/docs/source/server_local.rst

    * The messaging system, RabbitMQ.
    * A setup container that will fill up Dex and the administration database with demo users.
    * All the observability components (see observability).
 If the develop mode is not ON (by default in the config), the server state will be maintained across restarts.
-   * A local instance of a Minio server with an `example` bucket containing the "titanic" dataset and its metadata.
-The dataset is automatically added to the service if the develop mode is ON (by default in the config.).
-One can also add data to the Minio server through its api endpoint (`http://localhost:19000`) or through the web console (`http://localhost:19001` in your browser).
-Make sure to use `http:minio:19000` in your config files since that is the address of the Minio server inside the local docker lomas-network network.
    * A Jupyter notebook environment that will be available at the address http://127.0.0.1:8888/ to interact as a user with the server
    * A streamlit application that will be available at the address http://localhost:8501/ to interact with the server and the administration database as an administrator.